 These are just a few strategies to keep in mind.
 It’s all about showing employees how valued they are and how much they’ll love your company culture.

 Turnover + Engagement = Success

 The issue in measuring turnover and attrition is that they are past-measured metrics.
 That is, they aren’t measured until after the fact.
-If 20 people leave your business in a year that need to be replaced and you have 100 employees total, that’s a 20% turnover rate.
+If 20 people leave your business in a year that need to be replaced, and you have 100 employees total, that’s a 20% turnover rate.
 But that’s 20% too late.
 Utilizing the metrics of turnover to help increase engagement.
-On the other hand, will ensure that companies can use engagement surveys to gather actionable information.
+On the other hand, it will ensure that companies can use engagement surveys to gather actionable information.